SirAndrewGotham/GothamFolio/README.md

+*this is new GothamFolio development, previous one moved to archive*

 # GothamFolio - Personal Portfolio Website

 A modern, responsive portfolio website built with Laravel 12, Livewire, Volt, and Folio.
 Features a beautiful design with dark mode support and a fully functional feedback system.